ornicar/dmCommentPlugin/README.markdown

 - two front widgets: "Form" and "Page comments"
 - an admin interface to manage comments
 Integrates recaptcha validation.
+Integrates Gravatar support
 The plugin is fully extensible.
-Only works with [Diem 5.0](http://diem-project.org/) installed.
+Only works with [Diem 5.0 or higher](http://diem-project.org/) installed.

 Documentation
 -------------